NghiaTranUIT/Unofficial-Uber-macOS/README.md

 Uber macOS
 ------------

-Obviously, you're already known what it's, right? 🤣
+Obviously, you've already known what it's, right? 🤣

 ⚠️ Uber macOS's stilling on **sandbox** mode.
 It involves to be reviewed and approved by Uber before live on production.